Import Picture Dictionary from Japan at wholesale prices

 Tracing the Culture of Japan and the Imperial Family Across the Sea with Masterpieces from the British Royal Collection

-More than half of the 156 works featured in the exhibition are on display for the first time in the world.
+More than half of the 156 works on display will be exhibited for the first time in the world.

-There are many outstanding pieces of Japanese art in particular, each with a uniquely unique provenance that tells the story of 300 years of exchange between Britain and Japan.
+There are many outstanding works of art, especially from Japan, and the history of each piece is unparalleled and unique, telling the story of 300 years of exchange between Britain and Japan.
 They are mainly royal purchases, items brought back from Japan, and gifts from Japan, including the Imperial Family.
-On the other hand, the existence and history of Japanese art owned by the British Royal Family is not well known not only in Japan but also in the United Kingdom and the rest of the world, and there is no other book that brings together Japanese art from the Royal* Collection in one volume as this one does.
+On the other hand, the existence and history of Japanese art owned by the British Royal Family is not well known not only in Japan but also in the United Kingdom and the rest of the world, and there is no other book that brings together Japanese art from the Royal Collection in one volume as this one does.

 In learning about the history of Anglo-Japanese cultural exchange, we hope that this book will provide an opportunity for many people to reacquaint themselves with the close relationship between the British Royal Family and the Japanese Imperial Family that continues to this day.